This one day course will introduce you to the fundamentals of backcountry skiing and snowboarding in North Lake Tahoe.

 After this course, you will be able to plan and execute an efficient yet simple backcountry tour.
 Come out and learn backcountry touring techniques and skills from a professional guide, and get away from the lifts and the crowds of the resort.
 Our Backcountry 1.0 course is the ideal preparation and requirement for an AIARE 1 avalanche course.
 This is a beginner level backcountry skills course, however this course is not for beginner level downhill skiers & riders.
 Please see the preparation section for more information if you are not sure if you qualify before reserving.
 This course takes place in North Lake Tahoe.
-We also offer this course in South Lake Tahoe, see here for details.
+We also offer this course in South Lake Tahoe.

 - 8:00 – 9:00

 Meet your guide and fellow skiers & riders.
 Meeting location can be at any trailhead, but the default location is our offices in the Village at Palisades.
 We usually spend the first hour in a casual environment, reviewing gear and equipment, setting goals for the day, and getting to know each other.

 After reviewing gear and equipment and assessing our group goals we’ll head out for the first climb and descent of the day.
 During this initial climb, your guide will go over many subjects spanning from the basics of stepping in and out of bindings, to completing your first kick turn, to route selection and terrain observations.
 There’s no rush, and we’ll move at a comfortable pace.

 In between the morning and afternoon sessions, we’ll take a break for some much needed calories.
 The timing may not always be right at noon though.
 Be prepared for this stop to happen as the day dictates.
 You’ll have ample opportunity before lunch to have some water and snacks along the way.

 - 12:30 – 3:30

 Depending on our observations and learnings from the morning, we’ll spend the afternoon exploring terrain, skiing & riding and we may even work in a mock avalanche rescue.